Radiotherapy for thyroid cancer

 External beam radiotherapy does not make you radioactive.
-It is perfectly safe for you to be with other people, including children, throughout your treatment.
+It is safe for you to be with other people, including children, throughout your treatment.

 If your neck area is being treated, you will need to have a mould or mask made before your treatment is planned.
-This is to keep your head still while you have your treatment.
+This is to keep your head still while you have treatment.
 You will also have a CT scan to help with planning.

 Radiotherapy can cause general side effects such as tiredness (fatigue).

-Specific side effects of radiotherapy to the neck can include:
+Side effects of radiotherapy to the neck can include: